aristanetworks/avd/tools/schema-explorer/README.md

 | **Standalone SPA** | `/_assets/schema-explorer/index.html` | Full-screen browser experience: landing -> module -> variable detail, with the SPA's own chrome.
 Reached from the Data Models overview card. |
 | **Markdown embed** | ```` ```schema-explorer ```` fenced block | Drop a focused, scoped reference such as `router_bgp` or `platform_settings` inline next to the prose that explains it.
 Material header, left nav, and right-rail TOC stay intact. |

-Both modes share one set of static assets and one SQLite per release.
+Both modes share one set of static assets and one SQLite for the current docs build.

 ### Markdown embed syntax